Confidentiality & Medical Records

 If you require more information please ask at Reception

 Freedom of Information

 Information about the General Practioners and the practice required for disclosure under this act can be made available to the public.
 All requests for such information should be made to the practice manager.

 The practice would like the opportunity to try to resolve any complaints you may have.
-If you wish to make a complaint or comment on the service we provide, please contact Mrs Julie Wilson or Elizabeth Scott, Practice Managers at the surgery.
+If you wish to make a complaint or comment on the service we provide, please contact the Practice Manager at the surgery.

 The NHS operate a zero tolerance policy with regard to violence and abuse and the practice has the right to remove violent patients from the list with immediate effect in order to safeguard practice staff, patients and other persons.
 Violence in this context includes actual or threatened physical violence or verbal abuse which leads to fear for a person’s safety.
 In this situation we will notify the patient in writing of their removal from the list and record in the patient’s medical records the fact of the removal and the circumstances leading to it.